mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 authentication reply: STA=xx:xx:xx:xx:xx:xx auth_alg=0 auth_transaction=2 resp=0 (IE len=0) (dbg=handle-auth)
 {% endhighlight %}

-Line 5 shows when the my device connected to the access point.
-Line 4 shows my devices mac address.
-Look for `AP-STA-DISCONNECTED` to find disconnect events.
+Line 4-5 shows when the my device connected to the access point and my mac address.
+You can also look for `AP-STA-DISCONNECTED` to find disconnect events.

 # 5. Reading pcap Files using Wireshark